 - ISBN-10: 0553448129

-I was looking forward to Andy Weir’s second book since reading The Marian, a wonderful novel where the hero is science.
+I was looking forward to Andy Weir’s second book since reading The Martian, a wonderful novel where the hero is science.
 When I had a change to read the first chapter of Artemis I did so the first day and new, almost instantly, that I’d like to read the whole book.

 Much like the previous book, this novel takes full advantage of geek culture, and border-line infantile jokes (both of which I enjoyed).
 But don’t let this dismay you, the science in this book is absolutely fascinating and ranges from overall theories to nuts and bolts (literally, there are whole pages on how valves and welding work in space).